guitarbeat/gantt/reference/docs/README.md

 For questions or issues:
 1. Check the [User Guide](docs/user-guide/README.md) first
 2. Look at [Examples](examples/README.md) for similar use cases
-3. Review [Developer Guide](docs/developer-guide/README.md) for technical details
+3. Review [Troubleshooting](docs/user-guide/troubleshooting.md) for common issues
-4. Check [Lessons Learned](docs/lessons/README.md) for common issues
+4. Check the [Developer Guide](docs/developer-guide/README.md) for technical details

 ---